 In 2016 Toyonaga was announced as the face of Dear Vocalist, drama + music CD series created by Rejet.

-He voices Momochi, Veronica’s vocalist known for his twisted personality as well as huge gap between on stage persona and his actual self.
+He voices Momochi, Veronica’s vocalist known for his twisted personality as well as the huge gap between on-stage persona and his actual self.
 Momochi’s songs are the most eclectic in the Dear Vocalist franchise.
 Traditional Japanese music, tropical house, jazz, rock, dance, he’s tried it all and each and every song is hit worthy.

 So far Toyonaga has performed for 4 singles – all part of the respective 4 drama CDs released up until now – and 1 Best of album.

 Toyonaga performed live for the first time as Momochi on CR69Fes.2018「Dead or Alive」, Dear Vocalist‘s first-ever live show held at Akasaka Blitz in Tokyo on 30/09/2018.
 He performed キミだけのサイン (Kimi dake no sign), Last Coffee and 騙り鳥 (Katari Tori).

 As mentioned above, Toyonaga is part of the Winter Troupe.
 He voices Homare Arisugawa, Winter Troupe’s passionate poet and a bit of an eccentric.

 The troupe initially counted with Atsushi Tamaru, Takuya Sato, Junta Terashima, Toshiyuki Toyonaga, Tetsuya Kakihara but early in 2018, a new member was introduced to each of the 4 troupes, extending the lineups to 6 people.
 Satoshi Hino joined the Winter Troupe in 2018.